AdityaShekharTiwary/FinalYearProject/README.md

 Go through this file .
 Contains all the information regarding the Project

-1. Cloning the Repo :-
+1. Cloning the Repo and Starting the App:-
-Open you terminal and hit git clone https://github.com/AdityaShekharTiwary/FinalYearProject.git in the desired directory.
+- Open you terminal and hit `git clone https://github.com/AdityaShekharTiwary/FinalYearProject.git` in the desired directory
+- Type `npm i` in terminal to install the dependencies
+- Type `npm start` to start running the app in localhost

 2. Branch :-
 'alpha' is the main branch for this project .